Obesity Drug Approval Tracker 2026: Status Hub, NDAs & Pipeline

 Which Drugs Are in Phase 3 Trials?

-Five obesity drugs are in active Phase 3 development, spanning multiple mechanisms and delivery formats.
+Five obesity drugs are in active Phase 3 development as of April 2026, spanning multiple mechanisms and delivery formats.
 Retatrutide (Eli Lilly) is the most closely watched: this triple agonist targeting GLP-1, GIP, and glucagon receptors showed approximately 24% weight loss in Phase 2 — the highest figure reported for any investigational obesity drug.
 The Phase 3 TRIUMPH program is ongoing, with readouts expected to define whether triple agonism meaningfully outperforms dual agonism.
+For details on how retatrutide compares to tirzepatide and CagriSema, see our three-way comparison.

 Viking Therapeutics’ VK2735 (subcutaneous) entered Phase 3 (VANQUISH) after demonstrating 14.7% weight loss in just 13 weeks of Phase 2 treatment — a rapid onset that drew significant attention.
 Mazdutide (Innovent/Lilly China), a dual GLP-1/glucagon agonist, was approved in China in November 2024 and continues Phase 3 development for global markets, with approximately 15% weight loss in Chinese Phase 3 data.